OISF/suricata/doc/devguide/codebase/unittests-rust.rst

 Adding unit tests
 =================

- .. note:: If you want to understand *when* to use a unit test, please read the devguide section on **Testing Suricata**.
+ .. note:: If you want to understand *when* to use a unit test, please read the devguide section on :doc:`testing`.

 In general, it is preferrable to have the unit tests in the same file that they test.
 At the end of the file, after all other functions.
 Add a ``tests`` module, if there isn't one yet, and add the ``#[test]`` attribute before the unit test function.
 It is also necessary to import (``use``) the module to test, as well as any other modules used.
 As seen in the example below: